 - " HIST-CAST-POST 2215H: "Empire Ontario," 1867-1945 (see Canadian Studies) - " HIST-CAST-POST 2225H: Ontario Since 1945: From "The Common Good" to "Common Sense" (see Canadian Studies) - " HIST 2250Y: The Russian EmpireThe making and unmaking of the Russian Empire from the rise of Muscovy to the end of the Romanov dynasty.
-Prerequisite: 3.0 university credits or permission of the chair. - " HIST-CAST-INDG 2255Y/2256H: History of the Indians of Canada (see Canadian Studies) - " HIST-CAST-POST 2285H: Canada in the 1960s: Irony and Identity (see Canadian Studies) - " HIST-CAST 2331H: The Making of Canada to 1873 War, politics, and society in Canada from first encounters between Europeans and Indigenous peoples to the period of Confederation.
+Prerequisite: 3.0 university credits or permission of the chair. - " HIST-CAST-INDG 2255Y/2256H: The Histories of Indigenous Peoples of Canada (see Canadian Studies) - " HIST-CAST-POST 2285H: Canada in the 1960s: Irony and Identity (see Canadian Studies) - " HIST-INDG 2306H: Foundations for Indigenous History (ICR) (see Indigenous Studies) - " HIST-INDG 2307H: Colonial Encounters (ICR) (see Indigenous Studies) - " HIST-CAST 2331H: The Making of Canada to 1873 War, politics, and society in Canada from first encounters between Europeans and Indigenous peoples to the period of Confederation.
 Prerequisite: 3.0 university credits or permission of the chair.
 Excludes HIST-CAST 2330Y. - " HIST-CAST 2350Y: Canadian History, 1873-Present An exploration of Canadian history since Confederation.
 Prerequisite: 3.0 university credits or permission of the chair.
 Excludes HIST-CAST 2360Y, 2361H.
 Not offered regularly. - " HIST-CAST 2360Y/2361H: Canadian History Through Murder, Execution, Assassination, and Suicide from Confederation to the War on Terror Was Louis Riel a traitor who deserved to be executed?
 Did diplomat Herbert Norman kill himself because of American accusations that he was a Communist?
 Was the bombing of Air India Flight 182 "Canada's 9/11"?
 This course uses such episodes to explore political, social, economic, and cultural changes in Canada.
 Prerequisite: 3.0 university credits or permission of the chair.
 Excludes HIST-CAST 2350Y.
 Students may take only one of HIST-CAST 2360Y or 2361H for credit. - " HIST 2382H: Canada at War in the Twentieth Century An examination of Canada's participation in military action during the twentieth century, including World Wars I and II, Korea, and more recent conflicts.
-Prerequisite: 3.0 university credits or permission of the chair. - HIST 2391H: Smashers, Rummies, and the State: The Prohibition of Booze in Canada, 1855-1948 Using primary documents and scholarly analyses, this course explores the struggles across Canada between the "Smashers" or prohibitionists, who were rooted in evangelical religion and an early between the "Smashers" or prohibitionists, who were rooted in evangelical religion and an early strain of feminism, and the "Rummies," who fought to preserve a recreational drinking culture and the economic opportunities that it made possible.
+Prerequisite: 3.0 university credits or permission of the chair. - " HIST 2391H: Smashers, Rummies, and the State: The Prohibition of Booze in Canada, 1855-1948

+Using primary documents and scholarly analyses, this course explores the struggles across Canada between the "Smashers" or prohibitionists, who were rooted in evangelical religion and an early strain of feminism, and the "Rummies," who fought to preserve a recreational drinking culture and the economic opportunities that it made possible.
 Prerequisite: 3.0 university credits or permission of the chair.

 " HIST-IDST 2401H: The Emergence of Modern Africa Before 1880 A survey of the continent's history from earliest pre-colonial times to the eve of European colonial conquest, focusing on diversity and change in African societies.
 Themes include the development of pre-colonial technology and trade, state formation, and Africa's incorporation in the growing world economy.
-Prerequisite: 3.0 university credits or permission of the chair. " HIST-IDST 2402H: The Emergence of Modern Africa Since 1880
+Prerequisite: 3.0 university credits or permission of the chair.

+" HIST-IDST 2402H: The Emergence of Modern Africa Since 1880